 Sooner or later you may want to sell your business.
 The first step towards finding the right purchaser is to ensure the company is in a saleable state.

-The procedures for sale may vary depending on the type of company you are selling.
-Both regarding treat for tax purposes as well as the practical approach.
-Whatever the structure, there are some things you should be considering.
+The procedures vary depending on the type of company you are selling and include practical and tax issues.
+Whatever the business structure, there are some things you should consider.

 Start by dealing with documentation of routines and processes.
 Anything the purchaser may perceive as a problem may hinder the conclusion of the transaction.
 The following areas should be considered:

 - Are accounting records, agreements and administrative documents in good order?

 - Are production, routines and processes well documented?

 - Are core business activities, the customer base and contact networks well documented?